 She ate in silence.
-Malmquist reached over to caress the black flame of hair sprouting from her shoulder.
+Malmquist reached over to caress the shock of black hair sticking out from under shoulder.
 “You have beautiful underarm hair.
-It exactly matches the texture of your eyebrows.
+It matches your eyebrows.
 What kind of meat is this in these wontons?
 I’ve never tasted meat like this before.”

 “Ngo ng ming.”

-“Ngo soeng heoi waa wantan jau mantai,” a customer said to her.
+“Ngo soeng heoi waa wantan jau mantai,” a customer next to them remarked.
 “Heoi gauging hai bindok lai?”

 “Ngodei ngzi.
 Ngodei hoji heoi buingoi nungcoeng tai.
-Bindou jau jan wui gong yingman.”
+Bindou jau jan wui gong yingman,” responded Ingmon.

-They got back on their bikes and road for miles.
+They got back on their bikes and road north along the Lake Michigan shoreline for several miles.
 He knew the territory.
-North Sheridan Road.
-Lake Michigan.
 Calvary Cemetery.
 Evanston.
 Northwestern University.
 Wilmette and the Baha’i House of Worship.
 It was there that they stopped.

 “What are we doing at the Baha’i Temple?”